vdavio01/Kotlin/SimpleMachineLanguage/README.md

 # Simple Machine Language (SML)

-You will write an interpreter for a simple machine language — SML.
+An interpreter for a simple machine language — SML.
 The general form of a machine language instruction is

 label instruction register-list where: